danpilch/pd-report/README.md

 - On-call rotation analysis
 - Conclusions and next steps

+The report structure and tone are controlled by the `PROMPT` and `report_template.md` files.

 ## Environment Variables
 - `PAGERDUTY_API_TOKEN` (required): PagerDuty API token with permission to list incidents
 - `OPENAI_API_KEY` (required): OpenAI API key for GPT-4.1 access

+## Customization
+- **PROMPT**: The instructions given to the AI for how to analyze and summarize the incident data.
+Edit this file to change the style, focus, or requirements of the report.
+- **report_template.md**: The markdown template that defines the structure and required sections of the report.
+Edit this file to add, remove, or reorder sections as needed.

 ## Dependencies
 - [github.com/PagerDuty/go-pagerduty](https://github.com/PagerDuty/go-pagerduty)